+These are progressive strategies that will enable children to improve and address learning points in a supportive manner:

-A reminder prompt - e.g. Can you say why you thought this?
+A reminder prompt - e.g. Can you say why you thought this? or

 What else could you say here?

 A Scaffold prompt - e.g. What was the dog's tail doing?

-The dog was angry so he .......
-Describe the expression on the dog's face?
+The dog was angry so he Describe the expression on the dog's face? or

 The......dog growled.
 What adjective could we use here?

-An example prompt - e.g. choose one of these or one of your own Instead of walked The dog..... prowled/plodded . = Secretarial features Spelling, punctuation grammar etc are very important BUT should not be asked for in every piece of narrative writing because pupils cannot effectively focus on too many objectives in one space of time.
-With regards to spelling in particular focus on High Frequency words spelt incorrectly, by using the marking code to indicate misspelt word (SP) with improvement. because e.q.
-(SP) becos (at bottom of work SP because (X8)) This also allows pupil and teacher to recognise spelling choices and patterns that need future and further attention.
-Self and Peer Assessment In order to promote pupil ownership of work and develop independent learning assessment of own work and that of others is required.
-Self-Assessment -pupils should self-evaluate where possible, this could take the form of indicating $\bigcirc$ or $\bigcirc$ or $\bigcirc$ against the learning objective during the plenary of the lesson. = I feel I have achieved the learning objective = I feel that I am nearly there but need more practice = I feel that I am not sure and need more help Using the pink and green highlighting system pupils can identify their own successes and look for the improvement points.
+An example prompt - e.g. choose one of these or one of your own

+Instead of walked The dog...... prowled/plodded . =

+Secretarial features

+Spelling, punctuation grammar etc are very important BUT should not be asked for in every piece of narrative writing because children cannot effectively focus on too many objectives in one space of time.

+With regards to spelling in particular focus on High Frequency words spelt incorrectly, by using the marking code to indicate misspelt word (SP) with improvement.

+This also allows the child and teacher to recognise spelling choices and patterns that need future and further attention.

+Self and Peer Assessment

+This is to promote children's ownership of work, develop independent learning and children's assessment of own work and that of others is required.

+Self-Assessment- how do we show this? -pupils should self-evaluate where possible, this could take the form of indicating \bigcirc or \bigcirc or \bigcirc against the learning objective during the plenary of the lesson.

+- \odot = I feel I have achieved the learning objective - = I feel that I am nearly there but need more practice - = I feel that I am not sure and need more help

+Using the pink and green highlighting system pupils can identify their own successes and look for the improvement points.